arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.17.16
+A study was done that found drunk people are more likely to push the fat man (or route the trolley).

 ### 02.16.16
 Ben & Jerry's is 5-10 times more expensive as some other ice creams (Lucerne, Dreyer's, those other cheap ones).
 Per-X prices are handy.